dair-ai/Prompt-Engineering-Guide/guides/prompts-intro.md

 As we cover more and more examples and applications that are possible with prompt engineering, you will notice that there are certain elements that make up a prompt.

-A prompt can be composed of a question, instruction, input data, and examples.
-A question or instruction is a required component of a prompt.
-Depending on the task at hand, you might find it useful to also include more information like input data and examples.
-More on this in the upcoming guides.
+A prompt can contain any of the following components:

+**Instruction** - a specific task or instruction you want the model to perform

+**Context** - can involve external information or additional context that can steer the model to better responses

+**Input Data** - is the input or question that we are interested to find a response for

+**Output Indicator** - indicates the type or format of output.

+Not all the components are required for a prompt and the format depends on the task at hand.
+We will touch on more concrete examples in upcoming guides.

 ---
 [Next Section (Basic Prompting)](./prompts-basic-usage.md)